ps-coding/SocialScanner/README.md

 ## More Info

-See this [Google Slides presentation](https://docs.google.com/presentation/d/13rB1L6zyFAN_5x2AQQ9W1SobG433vgJ0ArSlQ-GNRxU/edit?usp=sharing) or the [PDF on this repo](docs/SocialScanner_Presentation.pdf), delivered to Northern Burlington County Regional High School's administration regarding this project.
+See this [Google Slides presentation](https://docs.google.com/presentation/d/13rB1L6zyFAN_5x2AQQ9W1SobG433vgJ0ArSlQ-GNRxU/edit?usp=sharing) or the [PDF on this repo](docs/SocialScanner_Presentation.pdf), presented to Northern Burlington County Regional High School's administration regarding this project.
+Our presentation earned us commendation and backing.
-The initiative was already commended by the school, and we plan to expand much further (hopefully 6 schools by the end of the year).
+Next, We plan to expand much further (hopefully 6 schools by the end of the year).